Please see the class pages for more information about the delivery of our curriculum.

-As part of the school's provision of a broad and balanced curriculum, all Y5 and Y6 children receive one hour per week teaching of French at present.
+As part of the school's provision of a broad and balanced curriculum, all KS2 children receive one hour per week teaching of Spanish at some point in the school year.
 This provides a grounding for the teaching of modern Foreign Languages at secondary school.

 Science is a core subject and the National Curriculum for Key Stages 1 and 2, and the Foundation Stage curriculum is covered in full during a child's time at St Peter's.

 Swimming lessons are provided by the LA for our Year 5 pupils (and any Year 6 who have not yet reached the required grade).
-Children are transported, by coach, to Edlington Pool each week throughout the year.
+Children will travel by coach to Armthorpe Leisure Centre each week throughout the spring and summer terms.
 We also take part in Swimming Galas organised by the Doncaster School's Amateur swimming Association.

 The Governors of the school have adopted the Diocese of Hallam Policy for developing Education in Personal Relationships.
 This encompasses both sex education and education in personal relationships.
+We have also invited the team form Big Talk into school to open the year with a session for parents before they deliver curriculum content to the children as a starting point for leaning.
 Parents have the right to withdraw their child from any aspect of sex education, and are informed in advance about when this is to be covered in the curriculum.

 School Inclusion and Access

 As a Catholic School, the governors aim to provide for the individual needs of every child and to make the curriculum accessible to all children within the numerical restraints of guidelines of the agreed Admissions Policy.